-Bids will be opened in public session on 18/01/2022 at 10AM in Water For People office.
-And will be evaluated by the PE.
-After 3 weeks the result will be communicated to bidders via official email.
+Bids will be opened in public session on 14th May 2024 at 10 AM at Water For People's office and will be evaluated by the PE.
+The presence of all bidders in the opening session is mandatory.
+Results will be communicated to bidders via official email once the evaluation is completed.